-In an article titled, 'Many schools replacing textbooks with tablets', published in The Times of India on 8 April 2016, principals of various international schools talked about the benefits of digitisation in the classroom and how it helps both students and teachers.
+In an article titled, 'Many schools replacing textbooks with tablets', published in The Times of India in April 2016, principals of various international schools talked about the benefits of digitisation in the classroom and how it helps both students and teachers.
 From reducing the weight of the school bag to improving a student's performance, experts cited various reasons in favour of introducing technology in the classroom.

-With an increase in the use of technology in education, the role of a teacher is rapidly changing.
+With an increase in the use of technology in education, the role of a teacher is rapidly evolving.
 From interactive whiteboards to learning analytics, and from online courses to e-books, technology has become an integral part of education today.
 In this hi-tech age, teachers need to reinvent themselves to make optimal use of technology for providing children with an improved learning experience.

 ParentCircle speaks to Maya Thiagarajan — an education consultant and parenting author — to help answer some important questions about the effect of technology on the changing educational landscape.

+Technology can’t replace all these other aspects of raising a child.
 I think that it’s best if children use technology only after a certain age.
 I would be hesitant to use technology with very young children.
 They should be using their senses more and need to spend more time outdoors.
 They should be using their hands and playing with sand, water and clay to develop their motor skills, and not just sit in front of a screen.
 I don’t think enough research has been conducted to let us know how technology impacts brain development in the early years.
 So, it could be risky putting young children in front of screens or thinking that a screen can act as a replacement for a person reading to them or playing with them.
-I would not recommend the use of technology until the child is five- or six-years-old.
+I would not recommend the use of technology until the child is five or six years old.

 Yes, I think that this would be helpful.
 But, it really depends on how the teacher uses the data.
 A lot of schools collect data, but what really matters is how this data is analysed and interpreted.
 What’s interesting about technology is that it can generate reports that will help a teacher understand where a child is getting stuck and how she can be helped.